sjmorgan6/Mobile-Target-Tracking/README.md

 <img src="./Images/forecasted_optimizer_loop.JPG" alt="Forecasted optimization process flowchart." width="500"/>

-Additionally, a worthwhile addition to be explored includes
+Additionally, a worthwhile addition to be explored includes using alternative objectives.

 ## How to Use
 - Download all code in this repository.